sheikh-bilal/web-scraper/README.md

-# 🔍 Google Maps Business Scraper
+# 🔍 Web Scrapers

-Automate business data collection from Google Maps using Puppeteer.
-Quickly scrape names, addresses, contact details, and more — all exported to an Excel file.
+Automate business data collection from **Google Maps** and **LinkedIn** using Puppeteer.
+Quickly scrape company and business data, including names, addresses, contact details, ratings, and more — all exported to an Excel file.

 ---

 ## ✨ Features

+### Google Maps Scraper

 - 🧠 Interactive: Prompt-based input for search term and headless mode
 - 🗺️ Google Maps navigation and search automation